-Property, plant and equipment is recorded at cost and include interest on funds borrowed to finance construction.
-Expenditures for renewals and betterments are capitalized; maintenance and repairs are charged to operations when incurred.
+Property, plant and equipment is recorded at cost, net of accumulated depreciation and amortization.
+Expenditures for betterments are capitalized; maintenance and repairs are charged to operations when incurred.
 When fixed assets are sold or retired, the cost and related accumulated depreciation and amortization are eliminated from the respective accounts and any gain or loss is credited or charged to operations.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - Continued April 30, 2023 and 2022
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - Continued April 30, 2024 and 2023

 If events or changes in circumstances indicate that the carrying amount of a long-lived asset may not be recoverable, the Company estimates the future cash flows expected to result from the use of the asset and its eventual disposition.
-If the sum of the expected future cash flows (undiscounted and without interest charges) is less than the carrying amount of the long-lived asset, an impairment loss is recognized.
-No impairment losses have been recognized in the years ended April 30, 2023 and 2022.
+If the sum of the expected future cash flows (undiscounted and without interest charges) is less than the carrying amount of the long-lived asset, an impairment loss is recognized based on the excess of the carrying amount over the fair value of the long-lived asset.
+No impairment losses have been recognized in the years ended April 30, 2024 and 2023.